chromaway/ngcccbase/doc/exchange.md

 ...and issue start, stop, restart and status commands.

-### From source
+### Running chromawallet from source

+This step is only for those who wish to run chromawallet-server from source.

-Checking out chromawallet from source
+Checking out chromawallet-server from source

     mkdir chromawallet
     cd chromawallet